Who Got It?!

 - Stay Stylish

-A core purpose of this game is to make your friends yell weird shit.
+A core purpose of this game is to make your friends yell weird things.
 Be creative with your contributions!

 - No Backsies